danaarad/danaarad.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: CS Ph.D. candidate at the Technion - IIT, working on interpretability of language and vision-language models.

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page